-The current mix of new business in Taiwan is weighted heavily towards unit-linked and protection products, representing 82 per cent and eight per cent of new business APE in the first half of 2007, respectively.
+The current mix of new business in Taiwan is weighted heavily towards unit-linked and protection products, representing 82 per cent and 8 per cent of new business APE in the first half of 2007, respectively.
 As a result, interest rates have little effect on new business profitability.
 However, the in-force book in Taiwan, predominantly made up of whole of life policies, has an embedded value that is sensitive to interest rate changes.
 A one per cent decrease in interest rates, along with consequential changes to assumed investment returns for all asset classes, market values of fixed interest assets and risk discount rates, would result in a £134 million decrease in Taiwan's embedded value.
 A similar one per cent positive shift in interest rates would increase embedded value by £83 million.
-If it had been assumed in preparing the half year 2007 results that interest rates remained at the current level of 2.5 per cent until 31 December 2008 and the progression period in bond yields was delayed by a year so as to end on 31 December 2014, there would have been a reduction in the Taiwan embedded value of £90 million.
-Sensitivity of the embedded value to interest rate changes varies considerably across the region.
-In aggregate, a one per cent decrease in interest rates, along with all consequential changes noted above, would result in a three per cent decrease to Asia's embedded value.
+If it had been assumed in preparing the half year 2007 results that interest rates remained at the current level of 2.5 per cent until 31 December 2008 and the progression period in bond yields was delayed by a year so as to end on 31 December 2014, there would have been a reduction in the Taiwan embedded value of £90m.
+Sensitivity of the embedded value to interest rates, along with all consequential changes noted above, would result in a 3 per cent decrease to Asia's embedded value.